 The interesting thing is that if you have a system which allows you to watch TV, you are obliged to pay for the NHK TV broadcasting service whether you actually watch them or not.
 And they visit your home to ask to to pay for it.
 So if you come to Japan and live in an apartment, you might be visited by NHK's representatives; don't be surprised!

 And if you don't have a TV set, you are not obliged to pay for it.
 So when you come to Japan and if you decide not to have a TV set, don't forget to tell them "Uchi wa terebi wa arimasen (we don't have TV)" when you are visited by the representative; you won't be billed to pay for NHK TV service.

 Language Learning Tips!

 You can learn a foreign language a lot by watching TV.
 By watching TV, you can also learn the authentic language in contexts, so you remember better.
 The best of all, it's a fun, effective and enjoyable way to learn a foreign language!
-So if you want to improve your Japanese while watching Japanese TV shows, I highly recommend you the following Japanese net TV service. ↓
+So if you want to improve your Japanese while watching Japanese TV shows, I highly recommend you the Japanese version of Hulu .

-It is one the most popular Japanese net TV services, and it has so many Japanese Anime, dramas, movies and more.
-They have a free trial campaign right now, and the site is also available in English (c.f. the screen shots below).
-So don't miss this opportunity!
+But if you already live in Japan, they have a free trial campaign right now, and the site is also available in English (c.f. the screen shots below).
+So it's worth giving it a shot!

 1. Please create at least two dialogues using the language structures that we have learnt in class so far.
 You can use the structures that we learnt in previous lessons if you would like to.
 We will check your answers during the next lesson.